 He is trained as a painter, but I was still shocked to find out that he did not consider Illustration as a form of Art.
-What, Illustration not an Art?
+What, illustration not an art?
 Needless to say, I was shell-shocked.
-Being an Illustrator, I know first-hand that it is truly a form of art.
+Being an illustrator, I know first-hand that it is truly a form of art.

-We attended different schools within the same state but both of us were, of course, Art majors.
+We attended different schools within the same state but both of us were, of course, art majors.
 Each school has a decidedly different approach to Art School.
 His school has a more traditional approach, teaching drawing, painting, and sculpture as the core institutions of art making.
 My school takes a more commercial approach.

-During our discussion, he pointed out that he had certain professors that scoffed at Illustration being an Art form.
+During our discussion, he pointed out that he had certain professors that scoffed at illustration being an art form.
 I think that this plays a role in his opinion.
-He argued that since the idea originates with someone else as is the case in Illustration, then the finished product is not Art.
-Instead, the idea should come from the artist, in order for it to be actual Art.
+He argued that since the idea originates with someone else as is the case in illustration, then the finished product is not art.
+Instead, the idea should come from the artist, in order for it to be actual art.
 I pointed out to him that commissions are not the artist’s ideas, but rather those of the client.

-He argued that perhaps, this was Illustration.
+He argued that perhaps, this was illustration.

-Society of Illustrators director Terrence Brown says, “”People think illustrators are hired hands–[they’re] anything but, They’re artists, and they want to put themselves into everything they do, even though it has to be a picture of George Bush; even though it has to be vertical because TIME magazine is published vertically; even though it has to have the top 20 percent relatively detail-free so that the T-I-M-E shows.”
+Society of Illustrators director Terrence Brown says, “People think illustrators are hired hands–[they’re] anything but, They’re artists, and they want to put themselves into everything they do, even though it has to be a picture of George Bush; even though it has to be vertical because TIME magazine is published vertically; even though it has to have the top 20 percent relatively detail-free so that the T-I-M-E shows.”

 The focus of Fine Art may be design with the subject becoming secondary.
-While Illustration’s primary focus IS the subject, with design becoming secondary.
-But should Illustration be excluded from the world of fine art because of the focus.
+While illustration’s primary focus IS the subject, with design becoming secondary.
+But should Illustration be excluded from the world of fine art because of the focus?
 I think not.

-My friend pointed out that Illustration is commercial, and that since it is commercial, it is about money and not the Art.
-My argument is this: Fine Artist WANT to sell their artwork.
+My friend pointed out that Illustration is commercial, and that since it is commercial, it is about money and not the art.
+My argument is this: fine artists WANT to sell their artwork.

-I read somewhere that the division between Commercial Art and Fine Art began when Illustration and Photography really began to take off in the early 1900’s.
-Fine Artists and Critics began to distinguish themselves from Commercial Artists by arguing that Commercial Art was a lower form of Art.
+I read somewhere that the division between commercial art and fine art began when illustration and photography really began to take off in the early 1900’s.
+Fine artists and critics began to distinguish themselves from commercial artists by arguing that commercial art was a lower form of art.
 I don’t know if this is true or not, but it wouldn’t surprise me.

-Illustrator Alex Rosmarin states, “…Illustration and Drawing are two different categories and can’t compared in a straightforward way.
-‘Drawing’ includes ‘Illustration.’
+Illustrator Alex Rosmarin states, “…illustration and drawing are two different categories and can’t be compared in a straightforward way.
+‘Drawing’ includes ‘illustration’.
 Drawing is a universal human activity.
 Illustration is something you might want to do with your drawing skills.
-It’s like comparing ‘playing music’ and ‘playing rock.’
+It’s like comparing ‘playing music’ and ‘playing rock’.
 One compares rock and jazz, not music and rock, or music and jazz.”